redis/redis-doc/commands/bgrewriteaof.md

-Instruct Redis to start an [Append Only File][tpaof] rewrite process.
-The rewrite will create a small optimized version of the current Append Only File.
+The rewrite process creates a compact version of the current [Append Only File][/topics/persistence#append-only-file].

-[tpaof]: /topics/persistence#append-only-file

 If `BGREWRITEAOF` fails, no data gets lost as the old AOF will be untouched.